 - Respond to product-related issues about existing contraceptive methods

-- Develop new family planning methods that address current method-related reasons for nonuse and fill gaps in the current method mix
+- Develop new family planning methods that address current method-related reasons for non-use and fill gaps in the current method mix

-FHI 360 collaborates with multiple partners through:
+FHI 360 collaborates with multiple partners to advance the Innovate FP research agenda.
+FHI 360 is:

 - Accelerating prototype development and supporting ongoing formulation of a levonorgestrel-containing biodegradable implant with a duration of 18 to 24 months in partnership with Yale University, also leveraging funding from the Gates Foundation